golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-parallel-tasks.md

 ```

 To test our script, copy it into the index.mjs file.
-Ensure your Yagna daemon is running run:
+Ensure your Yagna service is running and run:

 {% tabs %}